Ko taku reo taku ohooho, ko taku reo taku mapihi mauria.

 - wellbeing of another person and their family, friends and colleagues

-- introduce themselves when answering the telephone
+- introduce yourself when answering the telephone

 - begin to understand Māori cultural concepts as they influence the workplace.